Wuxia Glossary - A Beginner's Guide to Wuxia Stories

 Chen Jialuo (陈家洛): The title character of Jin Yong’s first novel, The Book and the Sword (书剑恩仇录).
 He headed the Honghua Hui, which strived to overthrow the Qing Dynasty.
-In the story, Chen was also the half-brother of Qing Emperor Qianlong, and attempted unsuccessfully to convince his half-sibling into restoring Chinese rule.
+In the story, Chen was also the half-brother of Qing Emperor Qianlong, and attempted unsuccessfully to convince his half-sibling into restoring Han Chinese rule.

 Chu Liuxiang (楚留香): One of the most beloved characters of Taiwanese Wuxia writer Gu Long, Chu Liuxiang was a Chinese Robin hood, renowned for his qinggong and resourcefulness.
 Together with his band of loyal friends, he embarked on many thrilling adventures that saw him challenging the deadliest and the most feared in Wulin.
 In television dramas, Chu was known for his “flickering finger” technique (弹指神通).
 This snazzy move releases a deadly projectile from his palm with a simple finger flick.

 Fu Hongxue (傅红雪): A tragic sabre user who appeared in several Gu Long stories.
-Lame in one leg, epileptic, and trained by his mother to enact vengeance against Wulin, Fu was a fearsome killing machine that few could survive from.
-His technique epitomises the terse writing style of Gu Long, who deliberately avoids verbose descriptions of fights.
-In the stories, hardly anyone survived more than one slash from Fu Hongxue.
+Lame in one leg, epileptic, and trained by his mother to enact vengeance against Wulin, Fu was a fearsome killing machine that few could survive.
+His signature technique also epitomizes the terse writing style of Gu Long, who deliberately avoids verbose descriptions of fights.
+In the stories, hardly anyone survived one slash from Fu Hongxue.

-Guo Jing (郭靖): One of the best known heroes under Jin Yong’s pen, dim and stoic Guo Jing was born to Han Chinese parents, but grew up among Mongolians.
+Guo Jing (郭靖): One of the best known heroes under Jin Yong’s pen, dim and stoic Guo Jing was born to Han Chinese parents but grew up among Mongolians.
 His righteous character eventually won him the admiration of several top martial artists, and later in the story, he was also shown to be a talented military strategist.
 Guo Jing featured heavily in the first two parts of Jin Yong’s Condor trilogy (射雕英雄传, 神雕侠侣); these sagas considered as must-reads in the Wuxia genre.
-His death also set the premise for the events in the final part (倚天屠龙记).
+His death also set the premise for the events in the final part of the trilogy.